hakanonal/minibar/README.md

 - So today I wanted to test if I can augment horizantally and also increase the image size. every epoch is a lot slower right now.
     - and I have waited 1 epoch to finish took about ~15min.
 Either augmentation nor image size did not change the result.
 - I am decreasing the input image shape if it is going to speed up.
-    -Well It has speeded up significantlly however I got the memory error again.
+    - Well It has speeded up significantlly however I got the memory error again.
 However it continue to train.
 The results seems to be same after one epoch.
 And no change as seen [here](https://app.wandb.ai/hakanonal/minibar/runs/2uhoeblj)

 #### 09.07.2020